 Servings: 1/3 – 1/2 lb. per person (based on uncooked meat)

-- 7 lbs. beef brisket, not too fatty
+- 7 lbs. beef brisket, with the fat trimmed

 - two 6 ounce cans of tomato paste

 - one 14 ounce can of tomato saue

 - 1 tbsp. minced ginger

 - 2 tbsp. garlic infused olive oil OR 2 tbsp. minced garlic

 - 1/4 tsp. cloves